ITAKEA/e24_swa/docs/_sources/auditional_exercises.md

 ## Pandas

 ```
-Can you give me some exercises in python reagarding the use of the pandas library.
+Can you give me some exercises in python regarding the use of the Pandas library.
 You should give me one exercise at the time, and then evaluate my answer to the exercise from 1 to 10,
 and then give me another exercise that is either harder or easier based on the evaluation you did.
 ```